You CAN homeschool for free. You CAN homeschool for cheap. Homeschooling on a tight budget? Here’s how:

 Use what you’ve got: Your homeschooling friends’ hand-me-down Reading curriculum, added to that Hooked on Phonics box you bought for $5 at a yard sale last summer works just as good as any $350 packaged Reading curriculum.
 Beginning math skills don’t have to be learned by counting $20-per-set counting bears – you can use a bag of beans from your pantry!

-Borrow: If you’re a member of a homeschooling group, ask around to see if someone isn’t using something for a year, and if you can borrow it and give it back when you’re done.
+Borrow: If you’re a member of a homeschooling group or co-op, ask around to see if someone isn’t using something for a year, and if you can borrow it and give it back when you’re done.
 Many families keep multiple levels of curriculum to use for their younger children, and if there’s a year it’s going to be sitting on a shelf, perhaps you can just borrow it (and take really good care of it).
 Many homeschooling families are glad and eager to share.

 Shop for gently used.
 Local bookstores sometimes sell used curriculum, and there are multiple websites that can be great resources (eBay, HomeschoolClassifieds, Amazon, for example).
 There are used curriculum groups on Facebook that are nationwide, as well as brand-specific groups, and local buy/sell/trade groups – just do a Facebook search to find them!